microsoft/copilot-camp/docs/pages/extend-m365-copilot/00-prerequisites.md

 <cc-lab-end-step lab="e0" exercise="2" step="3" />

 Now you are all set to create your first extensibility feature for Copilot for Microsoft 365.
-Proceed to create a Declarative Copilot in the next lab.
+Proceed to create a Declarative Agent in the next lab.

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/extend-m365-copilot/00-prerequisites" />